croquet/microverse/staging/docs/Development.md

 Also if a behavior for a pawn creates Three.js objects, the `setup()` typically removes them before creating new ones, as shown in the GridFloor example.

-But don't worry to much about this details initially.
+But don't worry too much about these details initially.
 Even if you forget to add them at the beginning, the system will keep working, and you can incrementally (and quickly!) correct your code.

 While you listed the name of the behaviors in the world file, such as `tutorial1.js`, this is only necessary to load the behaviors that are used in the `DefaultCards` list.
 Once you press the "Connect" button in the menu, all behavior modules that the watch server watches become available.